b-src/lazy-nix-helper.nvim/README.md

  - dependencies?
  - neovim io.popen() not available on all platforms

+## Installation

+### NixOS

+I haven't packaged Lazy-Nix-Helper on NixOS yet, so for now you'll have to write your own derivation.

+### Other Platforms

+The configuration instructions below include code that will install Lazy-Nix-Helper from GitHub when the given nix store path for Lazy-Nix-Helper does not exist.

-## Configuration and Installation
+## Configuration

 ### Lazy-Nix-Helper Configuration

-**Bootstrapping Lazy Nix Helper's Nix Store Path**
+**Lazy-Nix-Helper's own Nix Store Path**

-The nix store path for the Lazy-Nix-Helper plugin itself must be bootstrapped.
+The nix store path for the Lazy-Nix-Helper plugin itself cannot be provided by Lazy-Nix-Helper.
 We can't rely on the built in functionality to find the nix store path because the plugin hasn't been loaded yet, and the plugin can't be loaded without its nix store path, etc.

-The config instructions below have you manually set the nix store path for lazy nix helper in your config.
-This is a pain and will break every time you update Lazy Nix Helper.
+The config instructions below have you manually set the nix store path for Lazy-Nix-Helper in your config.
+This is a pain and will break every time you update Lazy-Nix-Helper.

-**Loading Before Lazy **
+**Loading Before Lazy**

-Because Lazy will resolve plugin configurations before loading any plugins, we must load lazy nix helper manually before loading lazy.
+Because Lazy will resolve plugin configurations before loading any plugins, we must load Lazy-Nix-Helper manually before loading lazy.

 **Updating init.lua**